 As of July 2020, I have graduated from my doctoral studies with my thesis titled "Bayesian Ancestral Reconstruction for Bat Echolocation".
 This work has been focused on implementing a statistical model for the ancestral reconstruction of bat echolocation calls.
-This work draws on techniques from signal processing, functional data analysis, and machine learning.
+It draws on and develops techniques for signal processing, functional data analysis, and machine learning.
 It is particularly concerned with the use of Gaussian Processes for phylogenetic inference, using both Markov Chain Monte Carlo and Variational inference schemes.

 Meagher, J.P., Damoulas, T., Jones, K.E. and Girolami, M., 2018.
 Phylogenetic Gaussian processes for bat echolocation.
 Statistical Data Science, p.111.